elwynelwyn/stencil-custom-typescript-output-target/README.md

 ## Config

+`CompileCustomTsOptions`: config object:

 `tsconfigPath`: path to the tsconfig.json file to use.
 This should `include` or specify `files`.
 It should probably `exclude` your other Stencil code, so you're not building things twice / pulling in things you didn't mean to.

+`skipValidate`: optional bool to skip the validate stage of the output target.
+This will mean any TS compiler errors will be allowed through without any issue.